UNEDLabs/moodle-mod_ejsappbooking/README.txt

 Both folders contain a "configuracion" folder for adding/editing languages presented in the bookings applets GUIs.
-The "bookings_uned" folder has the sql data files you will need to install in your sql server.
+The "bookings_table" folder has the sql data files you will need to install in your sql server.
 They are used by the BookingServer applet.

 ######################################